ndemou/bconv/README.md

 1. *Unicode Braille* e.g.:

     ⠓⠑⠇⠇⠕
-(if you see nothing like Braille here your browser doesn't use a Unicode font that includes Braille Patterns)
+(if you see nothing like Braille just above your browser doesn't use a Unicode font that includes Braille Patterns)

 1.  *Dots Braille* e.g.: